brown-dash/Dash-Documentation/markdown/getting-started.md

 ### Transforming Documents

-There are four main ways to transform a document: move, resize, open in a new tab or tile, and close.
+There are three main ways to transform a document: move, resize, and close.

 - **Move**
   - **Selected documents**: click and drag on the title to move the document, then drop at the desired location.